vimeo/psalm/docs/running_psalm/configuration.md

   docblockPropertyTypesSealProperties="[bool]"
 >
 ```
-Whether using @property in class docblocks should imply @psalm-seal-properties
+Whether using @property in class docblocks should imply @psalm-seal-properties.
+Defaults to `true`.

 #### usePhpDocMethodsWithoutMagicCall